course-details-portlet

 Knowledge: Students will acquire basic knowledge about techniques of numerical modelling in rock engineering.
 The student will learn how to complete an independent project within the discipline.

 Skills: Students will be capable of using state-of-the-art digital tools, like the RS2 and EX3 programs, for simulation of tunnel excavation, in situ rock stress, rock failure, jointed rock, and rock support.
-The student will be able to carry out a project within computational geomechanics, process and analyze the results, and write a project report in accordance with established standards and using relevant digital tools.
+The student will be able to carry out a project within computational geomechanics, process and analyze the results, and write a project report.

 General expertise: Students will have solid understanding of theory of numerical methods that are used in the industry today.
 Students will understand capabilities and limitations of various digital tools that are currently used in the industry.